aeternity/protocol/contracts/sophia.md

   endian 256-bit word (32 bytes).

 - Boxed types are encoded as a pointer into a following binary.
 This binary is encoded as follows:
-  - Unboxed types are encoded as a single word.
   - Strings are encoded with a 32 byte length (number of bytes), followed by as few 256-bit words as needed padded on the right with 0.
   - Tuples are encoded with one word per component (stored left-to-right) where